-A heavy chunk of good luck is what 28 year old Samuel Abisai enjoyed when he won $2 million dollars in the highest sports bet payout ever in Kenya.
-His fate changed when he correctly predicted the precise score line of 17 matches.
+A heavy chunk of good luck is what 28-year old Samuel Abisai enjoyed when he won $2 million dollars in the highest sports bet payout ever in Kenya.
+His fate changed when he correctly predicted the precise scoreline of 17 matches.
+Could Abisai have time-traveled to peep at the secret diary of tomorrow, discovering the scores beforehand?

 When some are trekking laboriously to success, others are flying “fate airways” piloted by good luck all the way to success.
 There are well learned professors (whose hairs have been dyed white by the immeasurable liters of hours spent in libraries) who may argue that there is nothing as luck, we must admit that some strange events completely humiliate Sir Isaac Newton’s third law of action and reaction.
 There are some undeserved successes that come to someone that can’t be logically explained even by the longest equations in Harvard.
 Such is good luck!